-- N Media Maker's explorer pane will display both the audio tracks and data files/folders found on a CD-Extra or Mixed-Mode disc is inserted in a CD drive on your system. - N When an Audio CD/DVD is used as a source and you are online, Media Maker automatically looks for that CD in an online database.
-If a match is found, all albums, track and artist information is updated from the online database.
-This information is kept and automatically inserted in the appropriate CD Text entries when you burn CD containing tracks from an Audio CD/DVD. - N Media Maker automatically converts .mp3, .wma and .wav files to CD-DA tracks before they are written to the resulting Audio CD/DVD disc. - N Currently, WMA encoding is not available when running Windows 2000 or XP.
+- NTI Media Maker 9's explorer pane will display both the audio tracks and data files/folders found on a CD-Extra or Mixed-Mode disc is inserted in a CD drive on your system. - When an Audio CD is used as a source and you are online, NTI Media Maker 9 automatically looks for that CD in an online database.
+If a match is found, all album, track and artist information is updated from the online database.
+This information is kept and automatically inserted in the appropriate CD Text entries when you burn CD containing tracks from an Audio CD. - ♣ NTI Media Maker 9 automatically converts .mp3, .wma and .wav files to CD-DA tracks before they are written to the resulting Audio CD disc.

-A Using Play Lists (Drag-and-Drop):
+Using Play Lists (Drag-and-Drop):

-It is also possible to create an Audio CD/DVD layout from your favorite Music Café play lists.
+It is also possible to create an Audio CD layout from your favorite Music Café play lists.
 All .m3u compatible play list files may be dropped directly onto the CD Layout.
-Media Maker will import all necessary track information from the play list.
+NTI Media Maker 9 will import all necessary track information from the play list.

-N The .m3u play list format is supported by other popular media players like WinAMP and Music Match.
+\The .m3u play list format is supported by other popular media players like WinAMP and MusicMatch.
 Check your media player to see if it supports the .m3u play list format.

-Editing an Audio CD/DVD layout
+Editing an Audio CD layout

-After you build your Audio CD/DVD layout, you can edit the layout to suit your preference.
+After you build your Audio CD layout, you can edit the layout to suit your preference.

-A To delete an audio track from the Audio CD/DVD layout:
+$\stackrel{\mbox{\scriptsize $M$}}{\hookrightarrow}$ To delete an audio track from the Audio CD layout:

 - 1. Select the audio track to delete from the track list. - 2.
-Click Delete on the Media Maker toolbar. - 3.
-Click "Yes" to confirm the deletion.
+Click Delete on the NTI Media Maker 9 toolbar. - 3.
+Click Yes to confirm the deletion.